v-h-gn/lectures/published/csci_2510/week_05/monday/slides.md

 # Recall, copyright protects works of <u>tangible expression</u>

-### Not ideas, facts, ideas, systems, or methods of operation!
+### Not ideas, facts, systems, or methods of operation!

 <br>
 <br>